 0.5000000000000 0.5000000000000 0.5000000000000

-The ESCL has been developed using the GNU Compiler Collection and GNU make.
-To compile the library simply type make.
+make.
 This will compile the library, some tests, and some tools that are based on the library.
-To install the library and the header files in $PREFIX/lib and $PREFIX/include/escl, respectively, simply type make install. $PREFIX is set to $HOME but can easily easily be overwritten by typing make install PREFIX=installdir.
+To install the library and the header files in $PREFIX/lib and $PREFIX/include/escl, respectively, simply type make install. $PREFIX is set to $HOME but can easily easily be overwritten by typing make install PREFIX=installdir.escl.h in your code:

 #include "escl/escl.h"